 Ban on contracting arrangements.
-No officer or employee of Pomeroy College of Nursing’s financial aid office (or employee or agent who otherwise has responsibilities with respect to education loans) may accept from a lender, or an affiliate of any lender, any fee, payment or other financial benefit as compensation for any type of consulting arrangement or contract to provide services to or on behalf of a lender relating to education loans.
+No officer or employee of the Pomeroy College of Nursing at Crouse Hospital, Office of Financial Aid (or employee or agent who otherwise has responsibilities with respect to education loans) may accept from a lender, or an affiliate of any lender, any fee, payment or other financial benefit as compensation for any type of consulting arrangement or contract to provide services to or on behalf of a lender relating to education loans.

 Prohibition against steering borrowers to particular lenders or delaying loan certifications.
-For any first-time borrower, Pomeroy College of Nursing may not assign, through the award packaging or other methods, the borrower’s loan to a particular lender.
-In addition, Pomeroy College of Nursing may not refuse to certify, or delay the certification, of any loan based on the borrower’s selection of a particular lender or guaranty agency.
+For any first-time borrower, Pomeroy College of Nursing at Crouse Hospital may not assign, through the award packaging or other methods, the borrower’s loan to a particular lender.
+In addition, Pomeroy College of Nursing at Crouse Hospital may not refuse to certify, or delay the certification, of any loan based on the borrower’s selection of a particular lender or guaranty agency.

 Ban on advisory board compensation.
-Any employee of the Pomeroy College of Nursing's financial aid office (or employee who otherwise has responsibilities with respect to education loans or financial aid) who serves on an advisory board, commission, or group established by a lender or guarantor (or group of lenders or guarantors) is prohibited from receiving anything of value from the lender, guarantor, or group, except for reimbursement for reasonable expenses incurred by the employee for serving for serving on the board.
+Any employee of the Pomeroy College of Nursing at Crouse Hospital, Office of Financial Aid (or employee who otherwise has responsibilities with respect to education loans or financial aid) who serves on an advisory board, commission, or group established by a lender or guarantor (or group of lenders or guarantors) is prohibited from receiving anything of value from the lender, guarantor, or group, except for reimbursement for reasonable expenses incurred by the employee for serving for serving on the board.